CDCgov/NEDSS-Modernization/apps/nbs-gateway/README.md

 Authentication is not enabled by default.
 The `nbs-gateway` has been preconfigured to work as an OIDC Client by enabling the `oidc` profile.
 The profile requires a specific set of configuration values.

+In many deployments, the gateway needs two different Keycloak URLs:

+- a public URL for browser-facing redirects and discovery metadata, such as `http://localhost:8100/realms/nbs-users`
+- a backend/internal URL for server-to-server calls such as JWKS retrieval, such as `http://keycloak:8080/realms/nbs-users`

+This split is important because the browser and the gateway may not be able to reach the identity provider in the same way.
+The public URL is what the user agent sees, while the backend URL is what the gateway container uses internally.

 | Name                            | Default                                                                              | Description                                                                          |
 |---------------------------------|--------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|
 | spring.profiles.include         |                                                                                      | The Spring property to include profiles.
 Set to `oidc` to enable OIDC authentication |